dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 3. You don't need a material for the model, so click **Cancel** to create a model without a material.

 4. In the scene, create an empty **entity**.
-It doesn't matter where.
+For now, it doesn't matter where you put it; you can reposition it later.

 5. With the entity selected, in the **property grid**, click **Add component** and select **light shaft bounding volume**.